gelrii/YouTube/README.md

 The above command uses curl, paste this into a terminal to execute it.

 This script will download the video(s) into /home/user/Videos/channel_name/ using the default file name for youtube-dl.
 It will also attempt to download the best video and audio qualities for the video(s).

+Requires both youtube-dl and aria2c to use, these can be installed using:
+<pre>sudo yum install youtube-dl aria2</pre>